Woldingham School A GSG School

 What the school says...

-Not only is Woldingham’s location inspiring, it’s remarkably accessible.
-London is just 30 minutes away by train and Woldingham is only 30 minutes from Gatwick Airport and 45 minutes from Heathrow Airport.
+Woldingham’s rural location is remarkably easy to get to.
+With Woldingham station adjoining the school grounds, London is just 30 minutes away by train and the school is only 30 minutes from Gatwick and 45 minutes from Heathrow airports by car.

-Main House, the stunning 19th century mansion at the centre of the school, sits alongside purpose-built science labs, humanities and language hubs, studios for art, drama and music, and a professional standard 600-seat auditorium.
+The stunning mansion at the heart of the school sits alongside purpose-built science labs, humanities and language hubs, studios for art, drama and music and a professional standard auditorium seating 630.

-Students achieve outstanding GCSE and A Level results to secure places at leading universities opening doors to exciting careers.
-Students can choose from a wide range of academic enrichment opportunities, from societies for debating, law and philosophy through to extra qualifications in areas such as mathematics and sports leadership.
+Girls achieve outstanding GCSE and A level results to secure places at leading UK and international universities, opening doors to exciting careers.
+They choose from a wide range of academic enrichment opportunities, including a vibrant talks programme from leading academics, an annual philosothon, and Woldingham has a dynamic scholarship programme.

-Sitting alongside this is an exceptional co-curricular programme of sport, clubs, performing arts and outreach into the local community enabling students to develop a wonderful range of skills, expertise and interests.
+Woldingham has an exceptional programme of sport, performing arts, clubs and societies, enabling students to develop a comprehensive range of skills, expertise and interests.

-Sport is very important at Woldingham, with excellent indoor and outdoor facilities.
-The hockey and netball teams compete locally and regionally with first-class training from specialist coaches.
-The tennis dome means tennis can be played year round, as well as on outside courts in the summer.
-There is an indoor swimming pool, squash courts, fitness suites, dance studio and sports hall.
+With excellent indoor and outdoor sports facilities, hockey, netball, cricket and swimming teams compete locally and regionally with first-class training from specialist coaches.
+The tennis dome allows year-round play, as well as on outside courts in the summer.
+There is an indoor swimming pool, squash courts, gym, dance studio and recently refurbished sports hall with cricket nets.

-The beauty and peace of Woldingham in the Surrey Hills makes it the perfect place to board.
-Boarders live with their own year group in comfortable and well-equipped boarding houses, and there is a great sense of community.
-The fantastic and experienced team of housemistresses really understand how to help new girls settle in quickly and make the most of school life.
+The beauty and peace of Woldingham makes it the perfect place to board.
+Boarders live in comfortable and well-equipped boarding houses, and there is a great sense of community.
+Enthusiastic and experienced housemistresses understand how to help new girls settle in quickly and make the most of school life.
+Flexi boarding is a great option and weekly boarding is increasingly popular.

 Do you know this school?